ming-qiu/theia/README.md

 **Features:**
 - Automatic retime detection (constant speed and non-linear)
 - Scale and reposition detection
-- ShotGrid integration for tracking editorial changes

 **Requirements:**
-- Any reference track should be named "ref" in Resolve and will be ignored by the script
 - Subtitle track must contain shot codes (one subtitle item per shot defines the shot span)

 ## Common Workflows